No results available for your search.

 Once creating the filter, adjust the settings in the right sidebar.
 The changes you make will only appear in the filter.

 Add or subtract from the mask by clicking on the ‘Brush’ option in the Masking section on the top of the filter.
-Paint areas to include them in the effected areas.
+Paint areas to include them in the affected areas.
 To remove areas, hold ALT/OPTN and paint over parts of the photo.